 Rasmussen University is highly focused on technology, Bertotto says.
 The tech industry has so much job opportunity to offer and the college wants to create more awareness about those opportunities.
 But even beyond Technology degrees, Rasmussen University is constantly incorporating innovative technology school-wide.

 “Technology allows us to put more flexibility and power in the students’ hands,” Bertotto says.
 “Whether through student portals, enhanced online platforms for courses, digital libraries or live lecture streaming—it’s a huge part of the success of the college right now.”

 6. You know why you want your degree

 Enrolling in education is a big decision—one you haven’t taken lightly.
 You know what you hope to gain by your degree, and you are pursuing it because you understand that it can lead to higher earning potential, greater job satisfaction, lower risk of unemployment, more security for your family—or all of the above.

-Bertotto says this is a very common trait among Rasmussen College students.
+Bertotto says this is a very common trait among Rasmussen University students.
 “They know what their degree will mean to them.
 They understand its value.”

 Whether you dream of becoming a nurse, a cyber security expert or a small-business owner, you know why you want the career you are working toward.
 And those reasons will help keep you motivated through your studies.

 Finding the right college fit is an important step in the process of earning a degree.
 You want to find a school that is invested in the success of its students and offers the learning flexibility you’ll need in life.
 But don’t just take our word for it—check out our article, “College Success Stories: 5 Students Like You Who Made It Through” to read about the experience of several Rasmussen University graduates.